 Background – Establishment of SPCs

-The statutory basis for Strategic Policy Committee’s (SPC’s) is set out in the Local Government Act, 2001 (Section 48) which provides that “a Local Authority shall establish committees to be known as Strategic Policy Committees to consider matters connected with the formulation, development, monitoring and review of policy which relate to the functions of the Local Authority and advise the authority on those matters.”
+The statutory basis for Strategic Policy Committee’s (SPC’s) is set out in the Local Government Act, 2001 (Section 48) as amended by Section 41 of the Local Government Reform Act 2014, which provides that “a Local Authority shall establish committees to be known as Strategic Policy Committees to consider matters connected with the formulation, development, monitoring and review of policy which relate to the functions of the Local Authority and advise the authority on those matters.”
+Furthermore Section 48(1A) of the 2001 Act, as inserted by Section 41(a) of the Local Government Reform Act 2014, requires that at least one of the SPCs that is established shall be to consider matters which relate to the functions of the local authority in relation to economic development and enterprise support.

-Following the 5-yearly Local Elections each county and city council is required to establish new SPC’s in line with guidelines published by the Department in October 1999 (as updated by various Department Circulars) - Strategic Policy Committees Guidelines for establishment and operation - available for viewing or download from the Department’s website on the following link – Department Guidelines.
+Following the 5-yearly Local Elections each county and city council is required to establish new SPC’s in line with guidelines published by the Department in June 2014 – Corporate Policy Groups and Strategic Policy Committees: Guidelines for establishment and operation - available for viewing or download from the Department’s website on the following link – Guidelines

 Corporate Policy Group (CPG)